What kind of music do we play and sing at CTK?

-Currently, there is a main group of musicians called the Sunday Music Team.
+Currently, there is one main group of musicians that makes up the Sunday Music Team.
 This is a group of both instrumentalists and vocalists who lead everyone through the music sections of worship.
 These people are on a rotation based on willingness and availability, usually having two rehearsals: Thursday evenings and Sunday mornings.
 There is no age limit nor are there auditions – everyone involved is at the discretion of the Music Director.
 There is also the CTK Kids music program, where the kids rehearse for ten minutes between the end of Sunday School and the beginning of Mass.
 To embellish these Sunday rehearsals, we started a program called CTK Kids Music and Pizza.
 They also rehearse for ten minutes right after Sunday School.
-For special occasions, people are free to do something different, such as a solo.
-Looking ahead, there will be more opportunities for adults to gather to sing something more “choral.”
-The goal is having more opportunities for both contemporary praise music and traditional music.
+For special occasions, people are free to do something different, such as a solo, or a custom group of people and/or guests.
+The music ministry at CTK continues to grow, so look for new groups/faces/songs/happenings the coming year!

 How can I participate in the music ministry?

 Please let me know!
 Call me, email me, throw something at me!
 Whether it’s singing, playing an instrument, or something behind the scenes, there is something for you!
 People are free to participate however they feel comfortable, whether it’s most weeks or just once in a while, whether it’s the entire Mass or just a portion.
 Musician schedules are purely based on availability.
 Production is also a huge need right now, see Kaylyn Libolt or Matthew Bantel.
-The best way to support this ministry is to COME – come to Mass, come to events, help others to do the same!
+The absolute best way to support this ministry is to COME – come to Mass, come to events, help others to do the same!
 Bring friends and family – we are all in this together!